Vocational Pathway - Manufacturing and Technology Sector (Longveld) (Level 2)

 Wintec has teamed up with Hamilton-based manufacturer Longveld to offer a unique training course for young women interested in a career in fabrication and engineering.

-It will see young women, at year 11 and 12 levels from Waikato Trades Academy Partnership schools, attend one day a week at the Wintec Trades & Engineering workshops where they will build a fuel-powered mini-bike while gaining credits towards their NCEA Level 2; with potential school holiday work experience at Longveld, a leading Engineering & Stainless Steel Manufacturing business in Hamilton.
+It will see young women, at Year 11 and 12 levels from Waikato Trades Academy Partnership schools, attend one day a week at the Wintec trades and engineering workshops where they will build a fuel-powered mini-bike while gaining credits towards their NCEA Level 2; with potential school holiday work experience at Longveld, a leading Engineering & Stainless Steel Manufacturing business in Hamilton.

 More detailed information on what you would learn as well as timetables can be seen on the following pages: